 “Láttam az előrejelzések is.
 Most van itt az ideje .
 Vedd ezt , és vele együtt legyőzni az utolsó ellenség.”

 The commander was young, perhaps in his thirties, with eyes that had seen far too many atrocities, won far too many Pyrrhic victories.
 He understood, though, and he nodded, taking the tablet.
-As soon as he claimed it, Hugues whirled around, whipped his wand from his robes, and with a flourish: “AVADA KEDAVRA!”
+As soon as he claimed it, Hugues whirled around, whipped his wand from his robes, pointed the wand at his own chest, and screamed: “AVADA KEDAVRA!”

 August 10, 1979, C.E.

 “These words,” said Nicholas Flamel, “Are not called the Words of Power and Madness lightly.”

 “Legend says they have been lost.
 But this is not the first time you have surprised me with hidden lore,” Dumbledore examined the words in the Pensieve with keen interest.